CityOfPhiladelphia/phila-ui/docs/content/en/installation-and-usage.md

 PhilaUI scss modifies and expands on the defaults of the [Bulma](https://bulma.io/) css framework, thus Bulma is included as a dependency of PhilaUI.

 ### Importing styles
 Styles need to be imported separately from components.
-It's best to do it in the project's main scss file.
+It's best to do it in the project's main SCSS file.

 ```scss
 @import "@phila/phila-ui/src/assets/styles/scss/all.scss";